panaresium/ResourceBookingSystem/README.md

 ## Backing Up Data to Azure File Share

-Use `azure_backup.py` to upload the SQLite database and uploaded images to an Azure File Share.
+Use `azure_backup.py` to upload the SQLite database, the admin configuration JSON and uploaded images to an Azure File Share.
 The script reads these environment variables:

 - `AZURE_STORAGE_CONNECTION_STRING` – connection string to your storage account
 - `AZURE_DB_SHARE` – file share name for database backups (default `db-backups`)